 - Handwritten examinations can be challenging to monitor online.
 Thankfully, companies such as Examity have been founded to support institutions working in a remote environment by securely proctoring and delivering online assessments.
 They aren’t cheap, but they are effective.

-Good work on completing this course in online teaching.
+Good work on completing this reader in online teaching.
 Hopefully, you now feel better prepared to make the transition from a face-to-face classroom environment.

-Lesson 1 explores the topic: Which steps help the transition to online teaching?
-Our Lesson 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 1 explores the topic: Which steps help the transition to online teaching?
+Our Chapter 1 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.

-Lesson 2 explores the topic: How are live and recorded online classes different?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: How are live and recorded online classes different?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.